rmoazed/Apple-Orchard-Yield-Modeling-ODEs/README.md

 - Soil moisture $M(t)$, representing available water in the system

-The system is **coupled**, meaning fruit growth depends on soil moisture and soil moisture in the system is reduced my fruit growth (water uptake).
+The system is **coupled**, meaning fruit growth depends on soil moisture and soil moisture in the system is reduced by fruit growth (water uptake).
 Fruit dynamics include a growth term that depends on moisture and temperature, and a loss term that depends on pests, labor shortages, and extreme temperature events.
 Moisture dynamics include inputs from rainfall and irrigation, and losses from plant uptake, evaporation, and natural drainage.

 Overall, the model represents a balance between growth versus loss and input versus consumption.